Veterans Benefits Banking Program

 Neither VA nor AMBA endorses any particular banks, credit unions, products or services, or requires Veterans or other beneficiaries to use them.

-The CFE Fund has worked closely with the Bank On National Advisory Board and other key stakeholders to develop the Bank On National Account Standards.
-Inspired by the Federal Deposit Insurance Corporation’s Model Safe Accounts Template, these standards provide local programs with a benchmark for account partnerships with financial institutions, including their local partners.
-Financial institutions with accounts that meet these Standards can apply free for national certification here.
+VThe CFE Fund has worked closely with the Bank On National Advisory Board and other key stakeholders to develop the Bank On National Account Standards.
+Inspired by the Federal Deposit Insurance Corporation’s (FDIC) Model Safe Accounts Template, these standards provide local programs with a benchmark for account partnerships with financial institutions, including their local partners.
+Financial institutions with accounts that meet these standards can apply free for national certification here.

 VBBP Accounts